apehex/web3-evasion-techniques/report/web3-evasion-techniques.md

 #### Detection & Countermeasures

-bytecode
+##### Bytecode

-:   the size of the bytecode is a low signal
+The size of the bytecode is a low signal, but:

-tracing
+-   it is easy to detect, with certainty

+-   the codebase is always large when this technique is used

+-   not all contracts are bulky, some can be filtered out

+The tricky part is to choose a relevant threshold on the size of the code.

+##### Execution Traces

-:   the proportion of the code actually used can be computed by
+The proportion of the code actually used can be computed by replaying transactions.

-    replaying transactions
+It is important to *replay the past transactions* and **not** perform new tests.
+Indeed, testing all the functions would skew the statistics on mainnet usage.

-### Hiding Behind Proxies {#sec:hiding-behind-proxies}
+### Hiding Behind Proxies

 #### Overview